 Why use footfall analytics?

-Footfall analytics can help companies improve sales by using the information collected to setp displays in higher traffic areas, or where people seem to dwell.
-Malls can use the data to measure which parts of the building are busier and during which times of the days and days of the week.
-Outdoor events can measure attendance trends from year to year and even see percentage of new versus returning visitors.
+Footfall analytics can help companies improve sales by using the information collected to set displays in higher-traffic areas or where people seem to dwell.
+Malls can use the data to measure which parts of the building are busier.
+Additionally, during which times of the day and days of the week.
+Outdoor events can measure attendance trends from year to year and even see the percentage of new versus returning visitors.
 The data can also encourage better staffing as management can plan increased employee scheduling for busier times.

 GoZone WiFi is a SaaS company and leader in monetizing and managing Guest WiFi.
-The company offers business analytics, venue intelligence, and guest engagement using WiFi networks to deliver branded content, provide customer analytics, and display advertising.
+The company offers business analytics, venue intelligence, and guest engagement.
+They use WiFi networks to deliver branded content, provide customer analytics, and display advertising.

 GoZone’s Smart WiFi Suite of products enables WiFi monetization through rich location data, marketing engagements, and third-party sponsorships.
 GoZone’s venue intelligence enables enterprises to strategically refine operations, bridging the gap between marketing and IT.